funnel20/svn-synology/README.md

 ## Comparison between available images

 I started with the Docker image from "elleflorio".
 However, during the setup I discovered that it contains a pretty outdated version of SVN and that the image was no longer maintained.
+Although I got it working, this signficant downgrade of SVN version was a no go.
 Hence an alternative image from "garethflowers" is found.
 Here is the comparison between the 2 images:

 > | Image  | Maintained  | SVN Version  | Linux Alpine version  | SVN protocol  | HTTP protocol | Size  |
 > |---|---|---|---|---|---|---|
 > | elleflorio      | [No](https://github.com/elleFlorio/svn-docker)            |  1.9.7 (Aug-2017) | 3.5.2 (Mar-2017)  | Yes  | Yes  | 50 MB   |
 > | garethflowers   | [Yes](https://github.com/garethflowers/docker-svn-server) | 1.14.2 (Apr-2022) | 3.17.3 (Mar-2023) | Yes  | No   | 17 MB   |

 This page describes all the steps for the up-to-date "garethflowers" image.
-Clicke [here](/elleflorio.md) for the "elleflorio" image.
+Click [here](/elleflorio.md) for the "elleflorio" image.
 Spending more time with the Docker container also resulted in more experience and a new understanding that the existing SVN repositories could just be used from their original location.
 Therefor the appoach on this page is more simple than for the "elleflorio" image.

 ## Notes

 * This tutorial describes what worked for me, but is no guarantee for others.
 Please use all information at your own risk and without any warranty.
 * Before starting, ensure to create **backups** of your existing repositories.
-There is plenty of information about this, I would recommened to start simple recommended `hotcopy` command, as explained [here](https://tortoisesvn.net/docs/release/TortoiseSVN_en/tsvn-repository-backup.html).
+There is plenty of information about this online.
+I would recommend to start simple with the recommended `hotcopy` command, as explained [here](https://tortoisesvn.net/docs/release/TortoiseSVN_en/tsvn-repository-backup.html).
 * This Docker [image from "garethflowers"](https://github.com/garethflowers/docker-svn-server) is still maintained.
 * This Docker image contains the recent SVN version 1.14.2 from April 2022, while the latest version 1.14.3 is from December 2023.
 See the [Subversion Release History](https://subversion.apache.org/docs/release-notes/release-history.html).
 * This Docker image contains the recent Linux Alpine version 3.17.3 from March 2023, while the latest version 3.19.0 is from December 2023.
 See the [Linux Alpine Release History](https://www.alpinelinux.org/posts/).